AndreiBoghean/Movie-List-RipOff/README.md

 # movie-list-ripoff
-a copy of someone else's movie list website, expect this is wpf
+a copy of someone else's movie list website, except this is wpf